advanced-security/monorepo-filtering-workaround/README.md

 ## Requirements

-* GitHub Actions
+* GitHub Actions with `jq` on the runner (included by default on the standard GitHub hosted runners)
-* GitHub Advanced Security
+* GitHub Advanced Security for private GitHub Enterprise repositories, or a public repository
+* GitHub.com or GitHub Enterprise Server

 ## License